kramiv/SpringFrameworkMasterclass/readme.md

 # in28MinutesDemo is the project as it is organized in my application editor.

-# The zip file SpringZip can, I think, be imported into Eclipse as a Maven project.
+# SpringZipFiles can, I think, be imported into Eclipse as a Maven project. (have not tested it)